Friday, March 12, 2010

 B: As languages go, Slovak must be even more to the point than Estonian if it can fit a concept like ‘fly through the darkness’ into the two words leť tmou.
 It’s rather dark for such a powerful ballad, appropriately I suppose, but doesn’t do much to sway my view that the language is one of the clunkiest-looking and -sounding in the contest.

-A: Striking piece of music with some bold instrumentation, but it fails to convince me in the way something like it should.
+A: This is a striking piece of music with some bold instrumentation, but it fails to convince me in the way something like it should.

-V: The sound mix here isn’t great, but doesn’t affect the performance much.
-Kamil looks like he’s tottering in having woken up in a gutter after his best friend’s wedding.
+V: The sound mix here isn’t great, but it doesn’t affect the performance much.
+Kamil looks like he’s stumbling in having woken up in a gutter after his best friend’s wedding.
 Fantastic vocals, but they’re still not pretty.
-The art gallery effect is about the first to make full use of the possibilities of the staging if you ask me.
+The art gallery effect is the first to make full use of the possibilities of the staging if you ask me.

 27 Denmark